The Garden Room at Cwm Barn

 The Garden Room at Cwm View is a testament to the client's commitment to decarbonising their site and providing a sustainable, low-impact home.
 This triumph in environmentally conscious architecture, energy efficiency, and versatility represents a model for sustainable rural living, aligning with adaptive and inclusive design principles.

-Photographer: Ellen Christina Hancock
+Photography: Ellen Christina Hancock